pandainfosec/pythontools/emailscrapper/README.md

     python3 emailscrapper.py

- By default it's depth is 30 if you want more depth then customize the value of count variable.
+ By default it's depth is 30 if you want more depth then customize the value of variable count.

     if count == 30: